stephcole/Project-Wiki/Completing-your-Prep-Story.md

         - Fill in Title, Description, and make sure your story item is attached under Work Item
         - Click Create
         - Ignore all options of clicking on the next page (do not approve, set for auto-complete, or abandon)
-- Take Story # 1 and begin building your app within the HobbyTracker project!
+- Take Story # 1 and begin building your app within the Appbuilder9000 project!